Mercury1565/A2SV-Project-Phase-Learning-Tasks/Task_8-Testing_Task_Management_REST_API/README.md

-# Task Mangment System with GO | MongoDB | Authentication & Authorizaiton Features Included
+# Unit Testing the Task Managment System with GO | MongoDB | Authentication & Authorizaiton Features Included

-## This repository shows how clean architecture is implemented in software system using a simple Task Mangement App
+## This repository shows how unit testing is performed on GO using the testify package.
+It is demonstrated using the simple Task Mangement App from Task-7 which was implemented with clean architecture.

 ## Prerequisites